Kim Kardashian Makes A Heartbreaking Pregnancy Announcement

 Kardashian has stated in the past how important it is to her that her children grow up with multiple siblings, much like she did, and her name may soon be added to the list of celebrities who have used surrogate mothers to grow their families.
 Stars such as Sarah Jessica Parker, Neil Patrick Harris, Elizabeth Banks, and many more have all welcomed children via surrogacy.
 Will Kim and Kanye be next?

 What are your thoughts on Kim Kardashian not being able to carry more children?
-Do you think she and Kanye West she use a surrogate, or possibly adopt a child?
+Do you think she and Kanye West should use a surrogate, or possibly adopt a child?

-[Image by Rich Fury/Forum Photos via Getty Images]
+[Featured Image by Rich Fury/Forum Photos via Getty Images]